"The time is fulfilled, and the kingdom of God is at hand; repent, and believe in the gospel”

 - Wednesdays – 5:00 to 6:00 pm

 - Or by appointment – call the parish office at (918) 744-0023

 Our Pastor will be happy to visit you to celebrate the Sacrament of Penance if you are unable to come to the church due to illness or weakness.
 Please call the parish office at (918) 744-0023 to make an appointment.

 First Reconciliation for Children

 Preparation for and celebration of First Reconciliation is held typically in the Fall of second grade.
-For more information, contact Becky Holder, Director of Youth Formation at (918) 744-0023, ext.
-15.
+For more information, contact Theresa Fyler, Director of Religious Education at (918) 744-0023, ext.
+15 or [email protected].

 First Reconciliation for Adults